Please ensure Javascript is enabled for purposes of website accessibility

 Special education teachers

 There are three special education teachers working in Haaga-Helia, who help and guide students with learning difficulties.
 The special education teachers also do the needed dyslexia or other tests.
-More information about the services of the special education teachers and their contact information you can find on Mynet.
+More information about the services of the special education teachers and their contact information you can find on Peppi.

 Union of different learners: